james-gould/azure-keyvault-emulator/README.md

 # Azure Key Vault Emulator

-A fully featured, emulated version of [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) product.
+A fully featured, emulated version of the [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault) product.

 `.NET Aspire` has the ability to create emulated, easily referenced resources in development environments - unfortunately Key Vault is not one of those.
 To work with Key Vault in a dev-env you need to have a deployed, real world instance of the resource in an active Azure Subscription; this emulator removes that requirement.